 Depending on the growth requirements of the bacteria and the information that the scientist hopes to gain, various types of growth media are available for culturing bacteria.
-Culturing means cultivating bacteria in a microbiology laboratory environment, and culture media contain the nutrients and other substances required to cultivate bacteria.
-There are several characteristics that any culture media must have.
+Culturing means cultivating bacteria in a microbiology laboratory environment,

 Article Summary: Culture media basically come in solid & liquid form.
 Here are the main features of liquid nutrient broth versus solid agar used to cultivate bacteria.